Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: The Proposed Method

 \subsubsection{Attentive-Matching Model.}

-To obtain the transitional matching representation between two channels, this paper proposes an Attentive-Matching cross-channel representation learning model.
-First, we use $GCN\#1$\cite{kipf2016semi} to gather information on the ego-network under each channel to obtain the ego-network representations $g_i^1$ an $g_j^2$ of the node $i$ and $j$.
+To obtain a transitional matching representation between two motifs, this paper proposes an attentive-matching cross-motif representation learning model.
+First, we use $GCN\#1$\cite{kipf2016semi} to gather information on the ego-network under each motif to obtain the ego-network representations $g_i^1$ an $g_j^2$ of the node $i$ and $j$.

-On this basis, the nodes of ego-network under other channels are used to perform cross-channel transitional representation modeling for the nodes of the current channel.
-Specifically, we firstly calculate the cosine similarity between $g_i^1$ and $g_j^2$, as shown in equation (5).
+On this basis, the nodes of the ego network under other motifs are used to perform cross-motif transitional representation modeling for the nodes of the current motif.
+Specifically, we first calculate the cosine similarity between $g_i^1$ and $g_j^2$, as expressed in Equation (5).

-Then, we perform a weighted summation on the representation of all nodes in ${G_2}$ to obtain the transitional representation of the nodes in ${G_1}$, as shown in equation (6).
+Then, we perform a weighted summation on the representations of all nodes in ${G_2}$ to obtain the transitional representation of the nodes in ${G_1}$, as expressed in Equation (6).

-Finally, we utilize representation $g_i^1$ and transitional representation $g_i^{ - 1}$ to obtain the transitional matching representation of node $i$ from channel 2 to channel 1, as shown in equation(7).
+Finally, we utilize representation $g_i^1$ and transitional representation $g_i^{ - 1}$ to obtain the transitional matching representation of node $i$ from motif 2 to motif 1, as expressed in Equation (7).

-where ${f_m}$ is a multi-view cosine matching function that compares two vectors of ${v_1}$ and ${v_2}$:
+where ${f_m}$ is a multiview cosine matching function that compares two vectors of ${v_1}$ and ${v_2}$:

-where $W \in {\mathbb{R}^{l * d}}$ is a trainable parameter, $l$ is a multi-view parameter, and $W_k$ represents one row of $W$, which represents a single view. $d$ is the dimension of the input vectors, and $m = [{m_1},{m_2},...,{m_k},...,{m_l}]$ is a $l$-dimensional matching vector.
+where $W \in {\mathbb{R}^{l * d}}$ is a trainable parameter, $l$ is a multiview parameter, and $W_k$ denotes one row of $W$, which represents a single view. $d$ is the dimension of the input vectors, and $m = [{m_1},{m_2},...,{m_k},...,{m_l}]$ is an $l$-dimensional matching vector.
 In special cases, if $l=1$ , it is the common vector cosine similarity of the input vectors:

-To better capture the local structure information of the nodes, $GCN\#2$\cite{kipf2016semi} is used again to gather the ego-network information to obtain the final cross-channel matching representation under each channel.
-Similarly, we apply the same process to the nodes in ${G_2}$.
+To better capture the local structural information of the nodes, $GCN\#2$\cite{kipf2016semi} is used again to gather the ego-network information to obtain the final cross-motif matching representation under each motif.
+We apply the same process to the nodes in ${G_2}$.